Everything you need to know when visiting to Angkor Wat

 Some bus companies will only drop you off at the border, so make completely sure that they are taking you directly to Siem Reap before you get on.

+People get very hungry when visiting Angkor Wat, the days are long and you’ll walk a lot.
 There are plenty of food stalls at Angkor Wat but they are expensive.
 So if you want to keep food costs low, it’s wise to ask the hotel to prepare your breakfast to go or bring food and water along with you.
 Hotels also know how much Tuk-Tuk drivers cost, so let them organize it for you.